wireapp/wire-server/docs/src/how-to/install/team-feature-settings.md

 When a feature's lock status is `unlocked` it means that its settings can be overridden on a team level by team admins.
 This can be done via the team management app or via the team feature API and is not covered here.

+Features can be enabled or disabled on a team level or server wide.

+When a feature's lock status is `unlocked` its settings can be overridden on a team level by team admins.

 ## 2nd factor password challenge

 By default Wire enforces a 2nd factor authentication for certain user operations like e.g. activating an account, changing email or password, or deleting an account.